 If your healthcare organization is suffering from the clinician burnout epidemic, Saxony Partners can help.
 Our healthcare practice uses automation to help clients embrace value-based care every day.

-“With Saxony Partners’ expertise in artificial intelligence, we are able to help the healthcare community reduce the number of clicks that takeaway from time spent with patients and to achieve quality results that improve value-based care,” McClintock said.
+“With Saxony Partners’ expertise in artificial intelligence, we are able to help the healthcare community reduce the number of clicks that takeaway from time spent with patients and to achieve quality results that improve value-based care,” Stein said.

 Hilton said the Saxony Partners team can help healthcare organizations to streamline business processes, increase system interoperability, improve insights and collection accuracy, create AI/machine learning tools to help reduce overhead, and simply create more usable software for providers.